Marco T. Robayo

 Marco T. Robayo (born October 22, 1961, Bogotá) is a Colombian writer based in Dallas, Texas.
-He is the author of Piel de ébano (Ebany skin, 2020) and other published historical and contemporary novels.
+He is the author of Piel de ébano (Ebony skin, 2020) and other published historical and contemporary novels.

 Biography

 The Colombian author, with an early vocation as a writer, studied mechanical engineering at the University of America in his hometown, with the idea of having a trade and financial stability that would allow him his passion for literature.
 Soon after, his family moved to Barranquilla, where he began his literary career with his first novel, El laberinto blanco (The white labyrinth, 2014), which recreates the phenomenon of drug trafficking and prostitution.
 It was followed in 2015 by Scarlett...
 La esencia divina del deseo (Scarlett...
 The divine essence of desire), which deals with the erotic excesses.

 In 2000, while working in a concrete company in Barranquilla, he emigrated to the United States, after a failed kidnapping by the guerrillas.
 He has spent most of his literary and professional career in the United States.